atadas10/Learn-SQL/sql-best-practises.md

   Join tables on indexed or integer columns to improve performance.
 Avoid joining on string columns or non-indexed columns.

-> **:snowflake: Tip:** Joining on an index or integer column in Snowflake reduce compute costs by speeding up query execution, optimizing storage usage, improving clustering efficiency, and enabling effective partitions pruning.
+> **Snowflake Optimization:** Joining on an index or integer column in Snowflake reduce compute costs by speeding up query execution, optimizing storage usage, improving clustering efficiency, and enabling effective partitions pruning.

 - **Good Example**